What is Junior Cycle?

 Students study Irish, English, Maths, Science, History, Religious Education, Physical Education, SPHE (Short Course), CSPE (Short Course) and I.T. together, with three of the following subjects: Geography, French, Art, Graphics, Music, Wood Technology, Engineering, Home Economics, and Business Studies.

-To cater for the needs and talents of individual students, Irish, English and Maths may be studied at three different levels: Higher Level (A: Árd), Ordinary Level (G: Gnáth) or Foundation Level (B: Bonn).
+To cater for the needs and talents of individual students, Irish, English and Maths may be studied at two different levels: Higher Level (A: Árd) or Ordinary Level (G: Gnáth).
 Only students with an exemption recognised by the Department of Education and Skills can be excused from the study of Irish.
-All other subjects may be studied at two levels: Higher Level (A: Árd) and Ordinary Level (G:Gnáth).
-Students who plan to enrol for Leaving Certificate are advised to follow as many subjects as possible at the higher level.
+All other new Junior Cycle subjects are studied at common level.